- Associate Professor of French

 - “A Haitian Chronicler of the Blues: Travel and Migration in Jean-Claude Charles’s Baskets.”
 Blues Writing: Jean-Claude Charles and Modern Caribbean Literature.
 Eds.
-Martin Munro and Eliana Vagalau (volume forthcoming in fall 2019)
+Martin Munro and Eliana Vagalau (forthcoming with Liverpool UP in fall 2020)

 - “From Buchenwald to Port-au-Prince: Becoming Haitian in the Holocaust.”
 French Forum 44.1, “The Holocaust in French and Francophone Studies.”
 Helena Duffy, ed.
 (Spring 2019)

 - Migration and Refuge: An Eco-Archive of Haitian Literature, 1982-2017 (Liverpool: Liverpool University Press, 2019) 264 pp.

 - “Haiti, mon amour.”
 Raoul Peck: Power, Politics, and the Cinematic Imagination, Toni Pressley-Sanon and Sophie Saint-Just, eds.
 Lexington Books, Fall 2015, 195-216.